+To take advantage of the lower tax rate, many investors choose to open a Gold IRA to invest in gold and other precious metals.
 Capital gains tax is only due after the sale of such shares and if the shares were held for more than one year.
 In general, you have to pay taxes when you sell gold if you make a profit.
 According to the IRS, precious metals such as gold and silver are considered capital assets and financial gains from their sale are considered taxable income.
 The ingot is a collector's item according to the tax code.

 That means you're not eligible for regular long-term capital gains treatment.
 On the other hand, ingot earnings held for longer than one year are taxed at a maximum tax rate of 28%.
 Gains from ingots held for a year or less are taxed as ordinary income.
 Gold exchange-traded bonds (ETN) are debt securities in which the rate of return is linked to an underlying gold index.